actions-marketplace-validations/kfear1337_CodeQL/README.md

 The workflow will now be triggered on `push` and `pull_request` events on the `main` branch, as well as daily at midnight (UTC).

+You can download the latest release of CodeQL from [here](https://github.com/kfear1337/CodeQL/releases).

 ## Configuration

 The workflow can be configured to analyze different programming languages by modifying the `matrix.language` field in the workflow file.
 The currently supported languages are Python, JavaScript, and Go.